Lab Test

 Physician Office/Draw Specimen Preparation

-Let specimen clot 30-60 minutes then centrifuge to separate serum from cells within two hours of collection.
-Transfer serum to a plastic transport tube and refrigerate (2-8°C or 36-46°F).
+Let specimen clot 30-60 minutes then centrifuge to separate serum from cells.
+Transfer serum to a plastic transport tube and refrigerate at (2-8°C or 36-46°F).

 Preparation for Courier Transport